antouhou/antouhou/README.md

 ### Hi!
 Nice to meet you! 👋

-My name is Anton, and currently I'm working at <a href="https://dash.org" target="_blank">Dash</a>.
+- My name is Anton, and currently I'm working at <a href="https://dash.org" target="_blank">Dash</a>.

-During my career I was working with a variety of languages and technologies, inlcuding JavaScript, C#, python, C++ and some more.
+- During my career I was working with a variety of languages and technologies, inlcuding JavaScript, C#, python, C++ and some more.

-- You can reach me on [Twitter](https://twitter.com/antouhou), [LinkedIn](https://www.linkedin.com/in/anton-suprunchuk-787286103/), or via [email](mailto:anton.suprunchuk@gmail.com)
+- You can reach out to me is via [email](mailto:anton.suprunchuk@gmail.com).
+I also have [Twitter](https://twitter.com/antouhou) and [LinkedIn](https://www.linkedin.com/in/anton-suprunchuk-787286103/)

 <!--
 **antouhou/antouhou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.